CHHerndon/CHHerndon/README.md

 ## Hi there 👋, I'm Charlie Herndon
 ### Entry-Level Software Developer
 I'm Charlie from Texas, and I am an entry-level software developer.
 I primarily enjoy writing in C#, but have experience in a wide variety of languages.
 I have done work in web development, database management, and software engines such as Unreal Engine and Unity.
-I am also looking for was to grow my knowledge and skills as a programmer.
+I am also looking for ways to grow my knowledge and skills as a programmer.

 ## Skills and Experience
 🖥️ Programming Languages: